 The Chapel houses the 3,333-pipe organ and the 51-bell carillon.

 Spiritually, rose and chancel windows, and the 168-paneled ceiling represent the Christian faith.

 The Chapel may be reserved for a variety of ceremonies.
-For more information please contact Shannon Schmidt.
+For more information please contact Lyn Hanley.
 Wedding inquiries should also submit the wedding request form.